abdrahmansoltan/Learning-Notes/React/01-React.md

 They are the building blocks of React

 - They are classes / functions that know how to render themselves into HTML
+- They start with a capital letter `<ContactList/>` to let react differentiate it with HTML elements which start with lower-case letter `<div>`

 ### why components